enzo-project/enzo-dev/doc/manual/source/parameters/io.rst

     through maximum number of levels in a given simulation.
 ``StopFirstTimeAtDensity`` (external)
     Causes the simulation to immediately stop when the maximum gas density reaches this value.
-In units of g/cm^3.
+In units of proper g/cm^3.
 Not used if less than or equal to zero.
 Default: 0.0 ``StopFirstTimeAtMetalEnrichedDensity`` (external)
     Causes the simulation to immediately stop when the maximum gas